gaganng/Music-reactive-LEDs-using-Raspberry-Pi/README.md

 The project is implemented using python.
 It essentially works by sensing the audio amplitude from wave file and lighting up LEDs proportionate to the audio level.

-Electrical Components required - Raspberry Pi Board, Female to Male Connectors, Bread board, Speaker/Audio Output Device, 12 x LEDs, 12 x 330 Ohm Resistors
+Electrical Components required - Raspberry Pi Board, Female to Male Connectors, Bread board, Speaker/Audio Output Device, 12 x LEDs, 12 x 330 Ohm Resistors.